ArturCharylo/Pet_feeder/README.md

 npx serve dist
 ```

+> You may want to use `npx serve -l tcp://(Your local network ip):3000 dist` instead if you encounter any issues

 > 📱This allows you to access the app from your phone or other devices connected to the same Wi-Fi.

 ## 🛠️ Technologies